 The first GTP study has awakened some thoughts.
 Different interpretations and reactions have come to light.
 Some articles about the study are positive, other are negative and alarmist.

-Some of these headers have encouraged me to reflect and come back in time to my old writings that I would like to share with you today.
+Some of these headers have made me reflect and come back to some of my old writings.

 Some additional headers and different interpretation of the GTP findings include: